infosupport/azureml-cookiecutter/README.rst

 ============================================

 Setting up a project with Azure Machine Learning can be quite a lot of work some times.
-This template helps you set up a standard project layout.
+This template helps you set up a standardized project layout.

 .. contents:: In this README we'll cover the following topics: